klharp/Plotly-Dashboard-Bellybutton-Diversity/README.md

 ## Step 2:  Challenge

-Added a gauge to show the weekly washing frequency of the individual sample.
+Added a gauge to show the weekly washing frequency of the selected sample.

   ![Gauge](Images/gauge.png)